filippovisconti/docs/_posts/dphpc/2024-01-19-5-Memory-Models.md

 - Compiler and hardware maintain data and control dependencies at all levels: ![shutup](/assets/img/ScreenShot%202024-01-05%20at%2019.17.24.png)

-> A read returns the value last written to the same location “last” is determined by program order!
+> A read returns the value last written to the same location "last" is determined by program order!
 {: .prompt-info}

 | Program order                                                                    | Visibility order                                            |